 There’s no better breakfast than some nicely cooked scrambled eggs and a couple of slices of toast.
 It’s simple, delicious, and nutritious.
 So, what’s the harm in sharing your favorite breakfast with your furry feline companion?

 Eggs themselves aren’t too much of a danger for your cat.
-They can actually make for a great little treat.
+Eggs can actually make for a great little treat for cats.
 But that doesn’t mean there aren’t some precautions you need to take before feeding your cat scrambled eggs—or eggs in any form for that matter.

 Can Cats Safely Eat Scrambled Eggs?

 Cats are considered obligate carnivores.
 This means that they do not really possess the ability to properly digest vegetable or plant matter.
 They live solely on a diet of meat and meat byproducts.
 A cat’s physiology is naturally designed for the consumption of meat — and raw meat at that.
 Raw meat is one of the most easily digestible foods to eat and doesn’t require a long GI tract to process.
 And cats have one of the shortest GI tracts (relative to their body size) when compared to any other mammal.

 Eggs are essentially 100% animal protein.
 In the wild, some cats are notorious for raiding the nests of unsuspecting birds and consuming their eggs.
 Domestic cats consume more egg and egg products than you would think.
 Many cat foods have binding agents that help to keep kibble together — several of which are made with eggs.

 However, sometimes eggs get a bad rap.
 They’re accused of being filled with cholesterol and causing heart problems in humans.
 And yes, cats are known to have heart disease.
 Their heart problems generally fall under one of two conditions: hypertrophic cardiomyopathy and dilated cardiomyopathy.